obay/ntxnicstatus/README.md

 You can simply clone the VM, keep the clone running with a disconnected NIC.
 Monitor the master VM and once it becomes unresponsive, use this command to disconnect the network card and connect the clone VM.

 While Nutanix will cover any case where the host/node fails, Nutanix doesn't manage the application layer and hence that is the responsibility of the application administrator.
-This command-line gives application administrator extended reach to control the infrastructure which can be useful if you are running an application that doesn't have failover functionality built-in at the application layer.
+This command-line gives the application administrator an extended reach to control the infrastructure which can be useful if you are running an application that doesn't have failover functionality built-in at the application layer.

 ## Fun Fact